SayantinB/BikeSharingAssignment/README.md

 ## Acknowledgements
-This project was inspired by UpGrad tutorials on Exploratory Data Analysis (EDA) on the learning platform
+This project was inspired by UpGrad tutorials on Linear Regression  on the learning platform

 ## Contact